Curly0208/Septimus-Hoarder-Addon/Additional LOTD Fixes, Tweaks, Patches, and Addons.md

-# Legacy of the Dragonborn Fixes, Retextures, Tweaks, Patches, and Addons
+# Fixes, Retextures, Tweaks, Patches, and Addons
 ### This is an organized documentation of additional non-display modifications included in the Hoarder Addon.
 ---
 ## Legacy of the Dragonborn Museum Modifications